Richmond, TX Solar Panels

 Richmond Electricity Prices

-Texas electricity rates increased from 12.1 cents per kWh in 2021 to 14.9 cents in 2024—a 23% jump in just three years that directly impacts your monthly budget.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — an increase of roughly 23%.
+Richmond homeowners are feeling that impact in their monthly utility bills.

 Price of Energy: Texas vs National Average